Brigham McCown: Career

-McCown serves as a Senior Fellow at the Hudson Institute in Washington, a position he has held since 2022.
-He most recently served as president of Alyeska Pipeline Service Company stepping down from this role in January 2022 after apparent disagreements with the company's new board.
+McCown is a Senior Fellow at the Hudson Institute in Washington, a position he has held since 2022.
+He was president of Alyeska Pipeline Service Company stepping down from this role in January 2022 after apparent disagreements with the company's new board.

-McCown served as an advisor to the 2016 presidential transition as a core member of the president-elect Donald Trump's infrastructure policy and agency action teams.
-He then served as a senior advisor to Secretary of Transportation Elaine Chao (R-KY) during her initial days in office but declined a permanent appointment.
+McCown was an advisor to the 2016 presidential transition as a core member of the president-elect Donald Trump's infrastructure policy and agency action teams.
+He then was a senior advisor to Secretary of Transportation Elaine Chao (R-KY) during her initial days in office but declined a permanent appointment.

-Until 2007, McCown served in several leadership roles during both terms of George W. Bush's presidency in Washington D.C.
+Until 2007, McCown worked in several leadership roles during both terms of George W. Bush's presidency in Washington D.C.
 Appointed initially to the U.S. Senior Executive Service by Democratic Transportation Secretary Norman Y. Mineta, (D-CA) he was later reappointed by Republican Transportation Secretary Mary Peters, (R-AZ).
 McCown initially worked as the first chief counsel (general counsel) of the Federal Motor Carrier Safety Administration (FMCSA), where he was responsible for legal oversight of the nation's trucking, motor coach, moving industry and NAFTA.
 During this time, he advocated for stronger truck and bus safety regulations, including better oversight of the commercial bus industry and the requirement for all buses to be equipped with seat belts.

 Mineta then appointed McCown to become the first acting administrator and first deputy administrator of the Pipeline and Hazardous Materials Safety Administration (PHMSA).
 During his tenure he was responsible for oversight of over one million daily shipments of hazardous materials by land, sea, and air including the nation's 2.6 million miles of pipelines.
 McCown was instrumental in restoring national critical infrastructure following Hurricanes Katrina and Rita and received the department's highest award (gold medal) for his actions while operating under a secretarial designation.
 He also oversaw the government's initial response to the largest oil spill on Alaska's North Slope and implemented the one call damage prevention program known as "811".
-While serving as the country's chief energy transportation regulator, McCown was first to raise concerns over the country's aging pipeline infrastructure network but was also avid in his support of pipelines over other transport methods.
+While the country's chief energy transportation regulator, McCown was first to raise concerns over the country's aging pipeline infrastructure network but was also avid in his support of pipelines over other transport methods.
 He has continued to advance safety and has called for tougher standards following gas pipeline incidents in San Bruno, California, and Dallas, Texas.